jaypathak193/dev-com-test/docs/pull_request_template.md

 <!--- Why is this change required?
 What problem does it solve? -->
 <!--- If it fixes an open issue, please link to the issue here. -->

+### What kind of change does this PR introduce?
+(Bug fix, feature, docs update, ...)

+### What is the current behavior?
+(You can also link to an open issue here)

+### What is the new behavior (if this is a feature change)?

+### Does this PR introduce a breaking change?
+(What changes might users need to make in their application due to this PR?)

 <!--- Go through the below checkboxes and mark all that applies -->
 <!--- Syntax to check a checkbox: [x] (no spaces) -->